pjanosky/SimpleFileSystem/README.md

 # Simple File System

-A rudimentary implementation of a file system that interacts with the fuse interface, supporting creating, reading, writing, removing, and getting a small number of attributes from files and directories.
+A rudimentary implementation of a file system that interacts with the fuse interface, supporting creating, reading, writing, removing, and getting a small number of attributes from files.

 ## Usage